 This cost analysis is based on data available to the Department as provided by the permittee and data obtained from readily available sources.
 For the most accurate analysis, it is essential that the permittee provides the Department with current information about the City's financial and socioeconomic situation.
-The financial questionnaire available to permittees on the Department's website (http://dnr.mo.gov/forms/780-2511-f.pdf) is a required attachment to the permit renewal application.
+The financial questionnaire available to permittees on the Department's website (https://dnr.mo.gov/document-search/financial-questionnaire-mo-780-2511) is a required attachment to the permit renewal application.
 If the financial questionnaire is not submitted with the renewal application, the Department sends a request to complete the form with the welcome correspondence.
+Though the Department has made attempts to gather financial information from the City of Morehouse; no information has been provided.
+The Department has relied heavily on readily available data to complete this analysis.
 If certain data was not provided by the permittee to the Department and the data is not obtainable through readily available sources, this analysis will state that the information is "unknown".

-The Department estimates the cost for construction of a disinfection system using a software program from Hydromantis1 titled CapdetWorks.
+The Department estimates the cost for reconstruction of a treatment plant using a software program from Hydromantis1 titled CapdetWorks.
 CapdetWorks is a preliminary design and costing software program for wastewater treatment plants utilizing national indices, such as the Marshall and Swift Index and Engineering News Records Cost Index, to price the development of capital, operating, maintenance, material, and energy costs for various treatment technologies.
 The program works from national indices; therefore, estimated costs will vary from actual costs, as each community is unique in its budget commitments and treatment design.
 Because the methods used to derive the analysis estimate costs that tend to be greater than actual costs associated with an upgrade, it reflects a conservative estimate anticipated for a community.
 The overestimation of costs is due to the fact that it is unknown by the Department what existing equipment and structures will be reused in the upgraded facility before an engineer completes a facility design.
 For questions associated with CapdetWorks, please contact the Department's Engineering Section at (573) 751-6621.